| Didier Cabalé Delphi Page | ||

 2. adapted their QRX preview /browser, in modifying the layout.

-(QuickReport publisher) some necessary modifications to the QuickReport source
+3. proposed to QuickReport some necessary modifications to their library source

 code